KDP and Audiobook Publishing: ACX, Findaway Voices, and Your Options for Going Audio

 Vappingo’s manuscript proofreading service ensures your text is clean, consistent, and clear before it reaches the narrator — which reduces production errors, minimises costly re-records, and results in a higher-quality finished audio product.
 The same proofread manuscript that produces a clean ebook and a professional print edition serves as the foundation for a professional audiobook.
 Investing in proofreading once benefits all three formats simultaneously.
 For the broader production workflow that connects manuscript preparation to publishing across all formats, see the Complete KDP Formatting Guide.

-AI Narration: An Emerging Option
+AI Narration: An Evolving Option

 Audiobook Metadata and Discovery